 Tenant Screening Questions That Are Off Limits

 Landlords have a right to screen prospective tenants, and you'll want to be as thorough as possible.
-Certain questions are simply off limits.
-Asking a tenant about her race or religion are big no-nos, as are questions about arrest records.
+Certain questions are simply off-limits.
+Asking a tenant about their race or religion are big no-nos, as are questions about arrest records.

 There are some main topics you'll want to steer clear of if you're going to stay on the right side of the law.

 Avoid any question that could seem discriminatory toward a certain class of people.
 This can be interpreted as discrimination under the Federal Fair Housing Law or under your state's Fair Housing Law.

 The Federal Fair Housing Act protects seven classes: race, color, religion, sex, national origin, disability, and familial status.
 In addition, many states have additional protected classes such as marital status and sexual orientation.
 Here are a few questions or comments you'll want to avoid, even if you're just throwing them out there to make innocent conversation:

 - You would love the area.
 A lot of minorities live here.